-LEVEL 1 REGENERATION NEEDED Diesel particulate filter is becoming full The DPF Regeneration telltale light illuminates to notify the driver the stationary regeneration (parked) will be required soon.
-When this lam
+LEVEL 1 < REGENERATION NEEDED

-The DPF Regeneration telltale light illuminates to notify the driver the
+Diesel particulate filter is becoming full

-lit, initiate stationary regeneration process at an appropriate time of THERE IS NO URGENCY AT THIS LEVEL. ıp is
+The DPF Regeneration telltale light illuminates to notify the driver that a stationary regeneration (parked) will be required soon.
+When this lamp is lit, initiate stationary regeneration process at an appropriate time of day.
+THERE IS NO URGENCY AT THIS LEVEL.

 LEVEL 2 REGENERATION REQUIRED

 Diesel particulate filter full

-If no DPF regeneration occurs after the initial DPF Regeneration tellight illumination, the lamp will begin blinking and a stationary regeneration should be initiated as soon as possible in order to prevent from enterinto Level 3. ation
+If no DPF regeneration occurs after the initial DPF Regeneration telltale light illumination, the lamp will begin blinking and a stationary regeneration should be initiated as soon as possible in order to prevent from entering into Level 3.

-LEVEL 3 ATD SERVICE REQUIRED
+LEVEL 3 ⊂ 300 -)) flashing ATD SERVICE REQUIRED

-ENGINE DERATE ACTIVE
+≝-> nasning + ENGINE DERATE ACTIVE

-Diesel particulate filter overfull
+СНЕСК Diesel particulate filter overfull

-If the flashing DPF Regeneration telltale light is still ignored, the CHI telltale light will illuminate.
-In that situation, engine performance is lim Perform a parked regeneration IMMEDIATELY to avoid further derate prevent from entering into Level 4. ted.
+If the flashing DPF Regeneration telltale light is still ignored, the CHECK telltale light will illuminate.
+In that situation, engine performance is limited.
+Perform a parked regeneration IMMEDIATELY to avoid further derate and prevent from entering into Level 4.

-LEVEL 4 ATD SERVICE REQUIRED
+LEVEL 4 < ATD SERVICE REQUIRED

-ENGINE SHUTDOWN ACTIVE
+± > nashing + ENGINE SHUTDOWN ACTIVE

-A serious engine problem has occurred.
-The DPF may be ove maximum capacity. its
+СНЕСК A serious engine problem has occurred.
+The DPF may be over its maximum capacity.

-If a stationary regeneration is still not initiated, a standard En Protection Shutdown sequence will occur.
-All of the following dashb lamps will be present:
++ If a stationary regeneration is still not initiated, a standard Engine Protection Shutdown sequence will occur.
+All of the following dashboard lamps will be present:

 Blinking DPF Regeneration telltale light;

 Solid CHECK telltale light;

 Solid STOP telltale light.

-Once engine derate and/or shutdown sequence is completed, a statio regeneration must occur to continue vehicle operation.
-If the d continues to operate the vehicle without regeneration, additional meas will be taken to protect the engine and ATD from damage, up to including engine shutdown.
-Parked regeneration might no longer possible. river ures and
+Once engine derate and/or shutdown sequence is completed, a stationary regeneration must occur to continue vehicle operation.
+If the driver continues to operate the vehicle without regeneration, additional measures will be taken to protect the engine and ATD from damage, up to and including engine shutdown.
+Parked regeneration might no longer be possible.

-If engine protection has been initiated and forces the engine shutdown, you can immediately RE-START the engine and perf the necessary steps in order to initiate a stationary regeneration.
+If engine protection has been initiated and forces the engine to shutdown, you can immediately RE-START the engine and perform the necessary steps in order to initiate a stationary regeneration.

 Find and solve the cause of the shutdown